backdrop-contrib/content_moderation/README.txt

 @see workbench_moderation-wm_revisions.png

 Internally, Workbench Moderation does this by managing the version of the node stored in the {node} table.
-Drupal core looks in this table for the "current revision" of a node.
-Drupal core equates the "current revision" of a node with both the editable revision and, if the node is published, the published revision.
+Backdrop core looks in this table for the "current revision" of a node.
+Backdrop core equates the "current revision" of a node with both the editable revision and, if the node is published, the published revision.
 Workbench Moderation separates these two concepts; it stores the published revision of a node in the {node} table, but uses the latest revision in the {node_revision} table when the node is edited.
-Workbench Moderation's treatment of revisions is identical to that of Drupal core until a node is published.
+Workbench Moderation's treatment of revisions is identical to that of Backdrop core until a node is published.

 ----